 The Rolando Community Council is an all-neighbor, all-volunteer organization.
-Neighbors with RCC brainstorm, organize, and promote all RCC community events, activities, and traditions.
+Neighbors with RCC brainstorm, organize and promote all RCC community events, activities, and traditions.
 We are always looking for new energy and neighbors to help us make life in Rolando even better.
 There are many ways for you and your family to enjoy community life in Rolando.

 Help Organize Community Activities

-All RCC activities are created, organized, and accomplished by your neighbors right here in Rolando.
+All RCC activities are created, organized and accomplished by your neighbors right here in Rolando.

 RCC Community Improvements Team

 As an action committee of the Rolando Community Council, the mission of this team of dedicated volunteers is to beautify our community through cooperative work efforts.
-Whether it’s a catwalk clean-up or enhancement, trash pick-up around Clay Park, replanting trees along your street, or supporting a bicycle corridor through our neighborhood, the Community Improvements Team has the leading role in making Rolando a beautiful place for all of us to live.
+Whether it’s a catwalk clean-up or enhancement, trash pick-up around Pendleton Park, replanting trees along your street, or supporting a bicycle corridor through our neighborhood, the Community Improvements Team has the leading role in making Rolando a beautiful place for all of us to live.
 It is also a great way to meet neighbors and make new friends.
 Join us on a work-day, or if you know of an opportunity to improve our community please let us know your suggestions at the next monthly RCC meeting.
 You can also take our survey to let us know what you think.
-Please email Bob with any questions or comments.
+Please email the team with any questions or comments.
 We look forward to hearing from you!

 RCC Community Events Team